mr-hn/hugoPosts/content/home/experience.md

   location = "Greenville Area, SC" date_start = "2019-09-09"
   date_end = ""
-  description = """ Risk Analytics in Auto Finance
+  description = """ Risk Analytics in Auto Finance Industry

 * Identified opportunities and implemented loan pricing strategies that increased annual profit by $2.8M.
-Designed and owned A/B tests targeting high profitability application pools
+Designed and owned A/B tests targeting high profitability loan pools
 * Substantially increased penetration in new channel by introducing a segmented credit risk model.
 Maintained price elasticity, bringing in ${$}$ 10M in revenue and ${$}$ 1.4M profit
 * Engaged regularly with executives and department heads to receive approval and buy-in for novel implementations
 * Developed predictive models to determine delinquency rate.
 Explored different approaches and improved MAE by 30%